Pelicans vs. Jazz Player Props Betting Odds

-Player prop bet odds for Jonas Valanciunas and others are listed when the New Orleans Pelicans visit the Utah Jazz at Delta Center on Saturday at 9:30 PM ET.
+Oddsmakers have set player props for Brandon Ingram and others when the New Orleans Pelicans visit the Utah Jazz at Delta Center on Monday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!